diannejardinez/SQL-World-Bank-International-Debt/README.md

 ## Project Challenges
 - Loading phase of ETL: Connecting dataframe in Jupyter notebook to PostgreSQL with pgAdmin4
-- SQL queries data aggregation matching with Tableau Public data aggregation
+- SQL query data aggregation matching with Tableau Public data aggregation